 Make Your Own Long Black or Americano

-If you have an espresso maker, you’re already prepared to make either of these drinks.
+If you have a good espresso maker, you’re already prepared to make either of these drinks.
 A kettle helps, too, if you prefer to heat your mug that way.
 Heating the mug is an optional step, but it makes the experience nicer because your coffee stays warm a little longer.
 A microwave would be fine to use in place of the kettle, but it’s not necessary to have.

 - A heated mug (use hot water from the kettle, espresso machine, or heat some water up in the mug using the microwave)